cheikhcoder/Hackathon-CitoyenSN/README.md

    - The `translate_to_wolof()` function utilizes the Hugging Face `cifope/nllb-200-wo-fr-distilled-600M` model for French-to-Wolof translation.

 4. **PDF Summarization**:
-   - Text is extracted from PDF files using `PyPDF2`, split into chunks, and summarized using OpenAI’s language model.
+   - Text is extracted from PDF files in the `dossiers` folder using `PyPDF2`, split into chunks, and summarized using OpenAI’s language model.

 ---